TheraRadar

 Entacapone is a catechol-O-methyltransferase (COMT) inhibitor indicated for use as an adjunct to levodopa and carbidopa therapy.
 It is specifically used to treat patients with Parkinson’s disease who experience end-of-dose "wearing-off" symptoms.
 The drug's therapeutic role is to enhance the effects of levodopa by maintaining more consistent levels of the medication in the body.
 Its effectiveness has not been established in Parkinson's patients who do not experience these "wearing-off" periods.

-Source: FDA Label • Sun Pharma • Catechol-O-Methyltransferase Inhibitor
+Source: FDA Label • PHARMOBEDIENT • Catechol-O-Methyltransferase Inhibitor

 How ENTACAPONE Works